 Geothermal energy comes from the earth’s heat, which is captured as steam or hot water and converted into energy.
-Most geothermal resources are found along the boundaries of tectonic plates and manifest themselves as volcanoes, hot springs, or geysers.
-The U.S. is the largest producer of geothermal energy and California produces more than any other state.
+Most geothermal resources are found along the boundaries of tectonic plates and can result in volcanoes, hot springs, or geysers.
+The U.S. is the largest producer of geothermal energy, and California produces more than any other state.

 Many sites for potential geothermal development are on federal land.
 The Bureau of Land Management (BLM) has the authority to manage geothermal leasing on 240 million acres of public land.
 Advances in extraction methods and technology could result in new sources of geothermal energy.

 Solar energy can be generated in two ways:

 - by converting solar radiation into heat and electricity using photovoltaic panels

 - by using the sun’s radiation to heat a fluid and produce steam for a power generator

 The solar industry has experienced rapid growth in the past decade due to government programs such as tax credits and state renewable portfolio standards, increased public awareness of its environmental benefits, and decreasing technology costs.
 Manufacturing costs for solar panels have decreased, and private industry has created better batteries to store solar energy.
 In the southwestern United States, potential solar energy production is among the highest in the world.